garjen55/MD-101T00-ManagingModernDesktops/Instructions/Labs/0601-Configure and Deploy Windows Information Protection Policies by using Intune.md

     > Notice that the Enterprise context for Notepad.exe is Personal.
 Windows Information Protection will not allow you to copy and paste information between an app that is considered a workplace app and a personal app.

-18. Close all open windows and sign out of SEA-WS1.

 ### Task 6: Compare Enlightened and Unenlightened Apps (Alternate Task)

 1. Click **Start** and then select **Word**.